covid-at-home/covid-at-home/level1.md

 #### Psychological well-being

 This is going to be rough on all of us at times, and it is going to affect each and every one of us differently.
-If you are having difficulty coping, try thinking, journaling, or talking with a trusted friend about a time you have felt most alive.
-What has brought you quality of life?
-How can you build out from those bright spots?
-Here are some additional [recommendations, hints and tips for psychological well-being in the context of the COVID-19 pandemic](/psychological).
+Here are some [recommendations, hints and tips for psychological well-being in the context of the COVID-19 pandemic](/psychological).

 ### Prepare